brandonmorrissette/throwbackrequestlive/README.md

 -   Fix collapsing/transition for navbar (Bootstrap)
 -   Learn React and other front end libraries used
     -   Context
-    -   Proper modeling for AG Grid ColumnDefs and AG Grid in general
-    -   Review DateTimeCellEditor.
-I think I want to go back to the OOB editor.
--   additionalProps typing in DataManagement

-# Error handling

--   Want to be able to send errors to toasty from the backed.
-    -   Right now the problem seems to be I am navigating to home before the write_rows put error is received.
-Consider async and awaiting?

 # App UI